ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

 It feels like a necessity to keep bug spray on hand, but I can’t help but be conscious of the chemicals I’m spraying into the air and onto my skin.

-Here are some of the best plants to keep in your house, to keep the bugs OUT of your home!
+Here are some of the best plants to keep in your house to keep the bugs OUT of your home!
 And the added bonus?
 Your home will look and smell amazing.

-Fortunately, mother nature has a way to combat pests and keep them away.
-It's not as exciting as Plants vs Zombies but Plants vs Pests is a more realistic situation.
+Fortunately, Mother Nature has a way to combat pests and keep them away.
+It's not as exciting as Plants vs Zombies, but Plants vs Pests is a more realistic situation.
 You see, some plants give off specific fragrances or scents that pests just can't stand.

 Here are some plants you can place around the house to make pests think twice about going anywhere near you.

 They are also known to have the ability to purify indoor air and remove toxins.
-More than that, chrysanthemums are also potent at repelling roaches, ants, ticks, silverfish, lice, fleas and bedbugs.
+More than that, chrysanthemums are also potent at repelling roaches, ants, ticks, silverfish, lice, fleas, and bedbugs.
 Chrysanthemums can also make a space look pretty, so don't be afraid to place them all over the house.

-Lavender has been used to perfume clothes and repel moths, which explains why grandma was in the habit of placing bundles of lavender in the closet.
-Plant them near entryways to repel mosquitoes, fleas, moths and even some rodents.
+Lavender has been used to perfume clothes and repel moths, which explains why Grandma was in the habit of placing bundles of lavender in the closet.
+Plant them near entryways to repel mosquitoes, fleas, moths, and even some rodents.

 The citronella found in lemongrass is a staple ingredient in insecticides and repellents.
-It's a pleasant smell to us humans, but to mosquitoes, it's a totally different thing!
+It's a pleasant smell to us humans, but to mosquitoes, it's a different thing!

-Avoid using citronella candles though as they are often laden with toxic chemicals, plus the combustion produces toxins in the air.
+Avoid using citronella candles, though, as they are often laden with toxic chemicals, plus the combustion produces toxins in the air.
 Instead, opt to plant lemongrass where mosquitoes could enter, near doors and windows.

 Like lavender and marigold, mint is great at keeping those pesky mozzies at bay.
 Aromatic oils from mint can also be used to make a mosquito repellent spray by mixing the oils with cider vinegar and vodka.
 Furthermore, mint boasts antifungal and antibacterial properties, making it an excellent choice for natural cleaning solutions.

 Rosemary is another herb that's a favourite of many accomplished chefs.
 And like most herbs, rosemary can be planted indoors or outdoors.
-Place it near doors and windows to stop mosquitoes cold.
+Place it near doors and windows to stop mosquitoes' cold.
 Or, place sprigs of rosemary in clothes drawers to repel silverfish and moths.